oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Fortunately for us helm 3 is installed within the Oracle Cloud Shell, but if later on you want to use your own laptop to manage a Kubernetes cluster [here are the instructions for a local install of helm](https://helm.sh/docs/intro/install/)

-Our first use of helm is to install the Kubernetes-dashboard This coudl be installed by Oracle Kubernetes Environment during cluster setup, but in this case we didn't do that as we want to show you how to use Helm.
+Our first use of helm is to install the kubernetes-dashboard This could have been installed for us by the Oracle Kubernetes Environment during cluster setup, but in this case we didn't do that as we want to show you how to use Helm.

 Setting up the Kubernetes dashboard (or any) service using helm is pretty easy. it's basically a simple command.